powerthinking/squiggle-matching/README.md

 A core part of the program is producing openly useful training-trajectory datasets and curated math curricula: including work intended for competitions like **Kaggle AIMO / Math Corpus Prize**: but the bigger goal is to build a new lens on learning dynamics that generalizes beyond a single contest.

 ---
+## What this is not

+This project does **not** attempt to:
+- discover new mathematical theorems,
+- replace formal theory with neural analogies,
+- or treat internal representations as literal mathematical objects.

+All claims are empirical and scoped to measurable changes inside trained models.

+---

 ## The Three-Layer Squiggle Structure